steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 tags: iOS development
 ---

-A few weeks back some support tickets have been coming up with reports that people can't use the `lldb` debugger anymore after integrating [PSPDFKit](http://pspdfkit.com/).
+A few weeks ago we started receiving support tickets with reports that people can't use the `lldb` debugger anymore after integrating [PSPDFKit](http://pspdfkit.com/).
 Instead of printing an object, they get `Couldn't IRGen expression, no additional error`.
-That's obviously not great, so I went down a rabbit hole to understand what's up here.
+That's *obviously* not great, and understanding what's wrong her led me into a rabbit hole worth sharing.

 ## Analysis